raspberrypilearning/3D-scene/en/step_4.md

 Don't forget to title your sprite.

-You can always add a second or third shape as other sprites instead of a shape, if this suits your project.
+You can always add shapes as sprites instead of shapes in a sprite costume, if this suits your project.

 ![Make hills as a number of sprite](images/challenge2-backdrop-sprites.png){:width="400px"}